AI Recruitment Software Cost in 2026

 What it should be measured against

-A typical pre-AI recruiting stack runs an ATS, a CRM, a sourcing tool, an outreach tool, a scheduler, a notetaker, and a reporting layer.
+A typical pre-AI recruiting toolset runs an ATS, a CRM, a sourcing tool, an outreach tool, a scheduler, a notetaker, and a reporting layer.
 At market list prices, that is $400 to $700 per recruiter per month, before agency fees.
 AI-native platforms that consolidate the stack land below the bottom of that range while doing more, which is why the conversation in 2026 is rarely “is the new tool affordable” and almost always “what does the consolidated picture cost.”

 - Total seat spend across recruiters, on the AI platform vs the legacy stack it replaces